SoumyaMajhi/SAMYFOUNDRY/README.md

 So, if anyone has any solution to this problem please feel free to reach out to me or write about it in the discussions section.
 (An important fact: the codes are contained in `<pre>` tags)~~

 P.S.
-Current problem is that it doesn't prints some special characters sometimes (like: �).
+Current problem is that it doesn't print some special characters sometimes (like: �).
 Any suggestion would be helpful.